All or Nothing (Fat Joe album)

 All or Nothing is the sixth solo studio album by American rapper Fat Joe.
 It was released on June 14, 2005, through Atlantic Records, making it his fourth and final studio album for the label.
-The album was originally slated to be titled Things of that Nature, but owing to his dispute with 50 Cent, changed the album to All or Nothing.
+Originally scheduled to be released in November 2004 under the title Things of that Nature, but owing to his dispute with 50 Cent, changed the album to All or Nothing and released June the following year.

 Recording sessions took place at Jerusalem Studios, The Record Room and Lil Jon's Crib in Miami, at Baseline Recording Studios, Sound on Sound Studios and Battery Studios in New York City, and at Stankonia Recordings in Atlanta.

 Production was handled by Cool & Dre, DJ Khaled, StreetRunner, Just Blaze, Lil Jon, L.V., Nasty Beatmakers, Scott Storch, Swizz Beatz, The Runners and Timbaland.
 It features guest appearances from Eminem, Jennifer Lopez, Lil Jon, Mase, Mashonda, Nelly, Remy Ma and R. Kelly.

 The album received generally positive reviews from music critics.
 All or Nothing debuted at number six on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums, selling 106,500 copies in the first week in the United States.
 It was preceded with two charted singles: "So Much More" and "Get It Poppin'".